 Made how?
 Fermented in barrel and tank, and aged in tank.

-How you might see it on a wine list
+How it might look on a wine list

 Domaine Arlaud, Bourgogne Aligoté, Burgundy, France 2018